rodekruis/espo2redrose/README.md

 # espo2redrose
 Connector between EspoCRM and RedRose.

+Developed in support to the [Ukraine crisis 2022](https://go.ifrc.org/emergencies/5854).

 ## Description

-Synopsis: a dockerized python app that connects EspoCRM and RedRose.
+Synopsis: a [dockerized](https://www.docker.com/) [python app](https://www.python.org/) that connects EspoCRM and RedRose.

 Worflow: push new entities from EspoCRM to RedRose.